How to draw perspective – three point perspective

-The first step in this tutorial is to get a piece of paper and use a ruler to lightly draw a horizontal line towards the top of the page.
+The first step in this tutorial is to get a piece of paper and use a ruler to lightly draw a horizontal line in the middle of the page.

 Towards each side of the page, draw a small cross on the horizon line.
 These vanishing points will be two of the 'three points' that the title refers to.

 At the bottom centre of the page, add a third cross.
 This is the third point of a three-point perspective drawing.

 The next stage is to draw a dot somewhere in the upper centre of the page.
 In a three-point perspective drawing, there are no horizontals or verticals.
 Every line comes from one of the three vanishing points, so to draw the blocks that will make up our building, we have to start from a single point that will become a corner.

 From the dot, draw a guideline to each of the three vanishing points.

 These guidelines will form the front corner of our building.
 To add the outer edges, draw lines from the bottom vanishing point, landing at points on the top two guidelines to give the building your desired width.

 To create the bottom edge of the building, draw guidelines from each of the top vanishing points to the position on the centre line where you wish the building to end.

 You can now see the 3D shape has been formed: this will be the block we will use as the main area of our building.